Course Guide

 Jazz Band

-Jazz band is a select group of musicians who perform a variety of musical styles in the jazz genre.
-The band will perform at concerts and special events throughout the year.
-The band may also compete at jazz contests.
-Members of the jazz band are eligible for All-State Jazz Band.
+Jazz band is a select group of musicians who perform a variety of musical styles within the jazz genre, including swing, funk, rock, ballads, Latin America styles like Samba and Bossa Nova, and more.
+Students will also study jazz theory, improvisation, and other specifics of jazz performance style.
+The band will perform at concerts and special events throughout the year, both on and off-campus.
+The band will also travel and perform at jazz festivals.
+Members of the jazz band are eligible for All-State Jazz Band and other honor-jazz groups.
 Performance attendance is mandatory and is included in the jazz band grading policy.
-This course begins in November, after the marching band season is over, and meets from 7:00 am to 7:50 am on Tuesdays and Thursdays.
-Students enrolling in jazz band should be prepared to commit to the full November through May course duration.
-Please contact Kaylin Brennan, kaylin_brennan@estesschools.org for more information.
+This course begins in September and meets from 7:00 am to 7:50 am on Tuesdays and Thursdays.
+Students enrolling in jazz band should be prepared to commit to the full September through May course duration.

 Major13